Attempted assassination of Donald Trump in Pennsylvania: Motive

-Authorities and experts have offered several speculative theories about the motive for the attack and Crooks's intentions.
+Authorities and experts offered several speculative theories about the motive for the attack and Crooks's intentions.

 One investigative lead is looking into whether the attack was politically motivated.
 The FBI said that Crooks's political beliefs are unclear; the limited information about them has been called contradictory; for example, Crooks both was a registered Republican and donated to ActBlue.

 Another line of thinking proposed by authorities is that Crooks may have intended to carry out a larger mass-casualty attack or mass shooting at the rally, rather than singularly target Trump.
-This is based on discoveries made on Crooks's phone, including internet searches about the 2021 Oxford High School shooting and a photo of its perpetrator, Ethan Crumbley, on the device.
+This is based on discoveries made on Crooks's phone, including internet searches about the Oxford High School shooting and a photo of its perpetrator, Ethan Crumbley, on the device.
 The discovery of an explosive device, bulletproof vest, and additional magazines in Crooks's vehicle at the rally has also been suggested as indicating a larger planned attack.
 Additionally, several explosive devices were recovered from Crooks's home.
 The assassination attempt fits some definitions of a mass shooting, but it is unclear whether this was intentional on Crooks's part.

 Experts have offered varying opinions on this.
 James Densley, founder of the Violence Project, a research organization focused on mass shootings and their perpetrators, suggested Crooks might be "somebody intent on perpetrating mass violence, and they happened to pick a political rally".
 Kathleen Pickett, a former behavioral analyst for the FBI, suggested that Crooks was not "ready for an assault", citing his lack of body armor and use of a single firearm.
 As of November 20, 2024, U.S. federal agencies and the House task force were still working to determine Crooks's motive.